-As a result of damage caused to the fatty protective covering wrapped around nerve fibers known as the myelin sheath, people suffering from CIDP experience progressive weakness and impaired sensory function in their extremities.
-Although CIDP has been known to affect people independent of age or gender, it is believed to be more common in young adults, and affect men more often than women.
+CIDP causes damage to the fatty protective covering wrapped around peripheral nerve fibers, known as the myelin sheath.
+As a result of demyelination, people suffering from CIDP experience progressive weakness and impaired sensory function in their extremities.
+Although CIDP has been known to affect people independent of age or gender, it is believed to be more common in young adults, and affects men more often than women.

 What are the causes of CIDP?

-People suffering from CIDP may experience tingling or numbness often beginning in the hands and feet, weakness of the arms and legs, loss of tendon reflexes, fatigue, and other abnormal sensations.
-As a result, patients may experience sensory changes, uncoordinated movement, problems breathing, slurred speech, difficulty walking, and trouble using their arms or legs.
-Symptoms of CIDP often come on gradually and can include sensory disturbances and weakness in the hands, arms, feet and legs, as well as loss of reflexes.
+Symptoms of CIDP often come on gradually and can include tingling or numbness often beginning in the hands and feet, weakness of the arms and legs, loss of reflexes, and fatigue.
+As a result, patients may experience sensory changes in their extremities, uncoordinated movement, problems breathing, slurred speech, difficulty walking, and trouble using their arms or legs.

 CIDP patients can be treated with intravenous immunoglobulins (IVIG), plasmapheresis (PE) or steroid treatment.
 Physiotherapy has also been known to improve muscle strength, function, and mobility, while minimizing distortions of the joints and shrinkage of muscles and tendons.